Save 25% or More on Your Kafka Costs | Take the Confluent Cost Savings Challenge

 As simple as these problems may seem, they are some of the most common support calls we receive.
 The Confluent support team works hard to provide you the means to help run your streaming platform efficiently and effectively.
 That means sharing both our tooling and our experiences.
 If you have any tips of your own, we’d love to hear about them, and to help find ways to assist in keeping you off the battlefield so the streams keep flowing.

-If you want to avoid these and other challenges faced when operating Kafka in your organization, consider a subscription to Confluent Enterprise.
+If you want to avoid these and other challenges faced when operating Kafka in your organization, consider a subscription to Confluent Platform.
 This subscription gives you access to the engineers and operations teams who can keep your Kafka systems running smoothly.